 How to Make Blueberry Coconut Chia Seed Pudding

-- Add 1 can lite coconut milk, vanilla extract, 1/4 cup water, and chia seeds to a large mixing bowl.
+Add 1 can lite coconut milk, vanilla extract, 1/4 cup water, and chia seeds to a large mixing bowl.
+Mix together thoroughly.

-- Place the mixture in the refrigerator to chill for at least 6 hours or preferably overnight.
+Place your mixture in the refrigerator to chill for at least 6 hours, preferably overnight.
+This allows the chia seeds to expand and create that signature pudding texture.

-- Once all blueberries are mashed down, reduce heat to medium-low to simmer gently.
+Once all blueberries are mashed down, reduce heat to medium-low.
+Allow it to simmer for about 10 minutes while stirring frequently until it thickens slightly.

-- Store in the refrigerator until you’re ready to enjoy your delicious Blueberry Coconut Chia Seed Pudding!
+Store the chia seed pudding along with blueberry sauce in half-pint jars in the refrigerator.
+Enjoy your delicious Blueberry Coconut Chia Seed Pudding!

 How to Serve Blueberry Coconut Chia Seed Pudding

-- A light drizzle of honey or maple syrup can add a hint of sweetness without overpowering the dish.
+- Natural Sweetener: A light drizzle of honey or maple syrup enhances the sweetness without overpowering the dish.

 How to Perfect Blueberry Coconut Chia Seed Pudding